-If you’ve had migraine headaches for a long time, you may be able to easily spot your prodromal symptoms.
+If you’ve had a migraine for a long time, you may be able to easily spot your prodromal symptoms.
 This will help you be proactive instead of reactive when it comes to treating your pain.
-If you have migraine headaches frequently or without much notice, you may want to keep your migraine medications with you at all times so you can take them as soon as an attack begins.
+If you have migraines frequently or without much notice, you may want to keep your migraine medications with you at all times so you can take them as soon as an attack begins.

-Developing a good relationship with the doctor who is helping you manage your migraine is important.
+Developing a good relationship with the doctor who’s helping you manage your migraine is important.
 Review your symptoms and triggers with your doctor.
-Together, you can create a treatment plan that will not only help you manage the pain when a migraine happens, but keep them from developing in the first place.
+Together, you can create a treatment plan that will not only help you manage the pain when a migraine happens, but also keep them from developing in the first place.

 A good treatment plan should include:

 - identifying the type of migraine you have

 - identifying triggers